polkadot-developers/polkadot-docs/develop/parachain-devs/get-started/polkadot-sdk/install-deps.md

 # Install Dependencies for the Polkadot SDK

-This guide provides step-by-step instructions for installing the dependenices you need to work with the Polkadot SDK and Substrate-based chains and its required dependencies on macOS, Linux, and Windows.
+This guide provides step-by-step instructions for installing the dependencies you need to work with the Polkadot SDK and Substrate-based chains and their required dependencies on macOS, Linux, and Windows.
 Follow the appropriate section for your operating system to ensure all necessary tools are installed and configured properly.

 ## macOS